ronniegross/projectThree/README.md

 * Axios
 * Sketch
 ## Version 2
-* I would create high fidelity mockups and use Styled-Components to code those designs.
+* I would create high fidelity mockups and use Styled-Components to code those designs
 * I would add custom icons to the radio buttons
 * Add functionality that would display a default cheese picture if the user did not imput a cheese image link